Funekyo/Ujiki/README.md

 ## 📚 documentation

-- [Methodology](link) — AI toolchain, prompt design, and workflow
+- [Methodology](link) — legacy reference materials, AI toolchain, prompt design, and workflow
 - [Uji](link) — a temporal definition of Dōgen’s concept of being-time
-- [Dōgen & His Work](link) — a brief overview of Dōgen’s context, language use, and poetic fragments across his writings
+- [Dōgen & His Work](link) — an overview of Dōgen’s life and work
-- [Basics of Zen Buddhism](link) — essential terms, concepts, and doctrinal background relevant to Dōgen’s verse and its reading
+- [Basics of Zen Buddhism](link) — essential terms, concepts, and doctrinal background
 - [AI & Ethics](link) — notes on responsible use, model framing, and epistemic boundaries

 ---